Tanu-N-Prabhu/Autonomous-RC-Car/README.md

 <h3> Contributors </h3>
 I am the only contributor for this project.
 My name is Tanu Nanda Prabhu, I am fascinated about cars, also I am a car freak, Hence I chose this project which makes me happy.
 Contact me at @ tanuprabhu96@gmail.com

+<h3>Update: The battery problem is somehow solved !!!!, Next part is to control the steering accordingly.</h3>

 <h3>NOTE: Don't Copy or else I'll grab your cookies.</h3>